amblafont/coreact-workbench/README.md

+To get an idea of what a script for declaring sorts could look like, you can generate `default_sorts.js` with `npm run build:sorts`: this is the one loaded by default in the web app.

+# Initial description

 This is a description of a JS library for drawing SVG shapes, with data.
 The API is based on d3.js.
 The library is implemented in TypeScript.

 The library provides a class called SortStore.
 An object of type SortStore has a method newSort with 4 required arguments (and an optional 5th, `initContext`):